What is Achille’s Tendonitis:

 Treatment for Achilles Tendinitis:

 We reduce the load on the tendon by improving the flexibility in the calf muscle.
 We may reduce the uneven stress on the achillies tendon by stopping excessive rolling in of the foot (pronation) by using orthotic inserts within shoes.
+Shockwave Therapy is designed to repair the tendon tissue and is extremely effective on both midportion and insertional Achillies tendon pain.
 We can assess your walking and give advice to improve your running technique.

 Inspire Podiatrists are experts in the management of Achillies Tendinitis and we are up to date with the specific protocols for your correct rehabilitation.
 In order to strengthen the Achilles tendon we have the ability to write you an exercise program.
 Evidence shows that 85% of patients will make a full recovery within 6 weeks with strength work including both isometric and eccentric loading exercises for the tendon.
 This stimulates healing by triggering the receptors in the Achilles tendon.